 - Intubation – an invasive technique that involves forcing tubes into the body to deliver oxygen through the airways

-Although it might seem like allowing resuscitation is always the best choice, there are many people with debilitating conditions or illnesses that lead them to create a DNR form.
+Although it might seem like allowing resuscitation is always the best choice, many people with debilitating conditions or illnesses lead them to create a DNR form.

 What Types of Resuscitation Will a DNR Form Prevent?